-Is there any brokerage, commission or stamp duty payable by Applicants?
-No brokerage, commission or stamp duty is payable by Applicants on acquisition of Shares under the Offers. payable by Applicants.
+100 38 Is there any brokerage, commission or stamp duty payable by Applicants?
+No brokerage, commission or stamp duty is payable by Applicants on acquisition of Shares under the Offers.
 See Section 9.1 for details of various fees payable by the Company to the Lead Manager.
-What are the tax implications of investing A summary of certain Australian tax consequences of participating in the Offers and investing in Shares is set out in Section 11.10. in the Shares?
+What are the tax implications of investing in the Shares?
+A summary of certain Australian tax consequences of participating in the Offers and investing in Shares is set out in Section 11.10.
 The tax consequences of any investment in the Shares will depend upon an investor's particular circumstances.
 Applicants should obtain their own tax advice prior to deciding whether or not to invest When will I receive confirmation that my Application has been successful?
 You will be notified after application after the Offers close on 16 November 2020 before settlement due on 18 November 2020.
 It is the responsibility of each person who trades Shares to confirm their holding before trading Shares.
 Any person who sells Shares before receiving a holding statement does so at their own risk.
 Can the Offers be withdrawn?
 The Company reserves the right not to proceed with the Offers at any time before the issue of Shares to successful Applicants.
 If the Offers do not proceed, Application Monies will be refunded.
 No interest will be paid on any Application Monies refunded as a result of the withdrawal of the Offers.
 What is the minimum Application size?
 The minimum Application size under the Cash Offers is \$2,000 (which is equivalent to 8,000 Shares in aggregate).

 Where can I find more information about this Prospectus or the Offers?

 If you have any questions about this Prospectus or how to apply for Shares, please call the Share Registry on 1300 737 760 (if calling within Australia) or +61 2 9290 9600 (if calling from outside Australia) from 9.00am to 5.00pm (AEDT) Monday to Friday.
-If you are unclear or uncertain as to whether the Company is a suitable